conductor-sdk/conductor-python/README.md

 ```
 ## System Tasks
 System tasks are the pre-built workers that are available in every Conductor server.
-These are commonly used task workers which are generic in nature and battle tested by Conductor community over the years.
+>[!note]
+> System tasks automates the repeated tasks such as calling an HTTP endpoint,
+> executing lightweight ECMA compliant javascript code, publishing to an event broker etc.
+>
 ### HTTP Task

 ### Wait Task